 Finally, turn the cover right-side out and push in the pillow.

 Meet the Collection

 Remember that large blue-green pillow?
 It got a blue felt cover and a colorful sprinkling of stacked buttons.
 So much better!

 And I decorated the square beige pillow cover with some flower blossoms, a leaf twig, and three stacked buttons right in the middle.

 So find yourself some spare pillows, felt, floss, and buttons, and make your own fun floral pillows – or create your own designs!
 What will it be?

-It isn’t always easy to find time to get your hands in a project, but you can create some awesome projects with the “pockets of time” method and a few quick tips.
+It isn’t always easy to find time to get your hands in a project, but you can create some awesome projects with the Pocket Time method and a few quick tips.
 Sign up for the newsletter and get notification of every new post, the FREE Upcycle Checklist: 5 Quick Tips for Awesome Projects, plus MORE.